Discrimination, harassment, sexual harassment and degrading treatment (victimisation)

 Perhaps you have experienced a situation which, according to the text above, is not defined as discrimination, harassment, sexual harassment or victimisation, but which still does not feel right.
 For example:

 - Cooperation with teachers or other students is not working well.

 - Reading and study material are considered offensive.

 In this and similar matters, you should first speak with your teachers to talk about the situation as you have experienced it.
-If you do not you feel comfortable talking to your teacher, you can turn directly to the course coordinator or head of division.
-If this does not resolve the situation, you may contact the head of the school at which you are a student.
+If you do not you feel comfortable talking to your teacher, you can turn directly to the course coordinator or deputy head of department.
 Your case will be dealt with in accordance with special procedures.
 Throughout the process, you may receive support and advice from the student and doctoral student representative at Örebro Student Union.